jerdog/auth0-blog/_posts/2018-01-23-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ### Set Up an Auth0 Application

-1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[Create a New Application](https://manage.auth0.com/#/applications/create)" button.
+1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "New Application" button.
 2. Name your new app (something like `Angular Firebase`) and select "Single Page Web Applications".
 3. In the **Settings** for your new Auth0 application app, add `http://localhost:4200/callback` to the **Allowed Callback URLs**.
 4. Enable the toggle for **Use Auth0 instead of the IdP to do Single Sign On**.
 5. At the bottom of the **Settings** section, click "Show Advanced Settings".
 Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to "RS256".
 6. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Application** options under the **Connections** tab.
 The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.

 > **Note:** For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.